akjai/FW-Text-File-into-Dataframe-Reader/README.md

 To run the program, the text file must be in the same directory as reader.py.

+To export the dataframe, you can follow the instructions at this link: https://towardsdatascience.com/how-to-export-pandas-dataframe-to-csv-2038e43d9c03

 Reference links for the code:
 https://towardsdatascience.com/parsing-fixed-width-text-files-with-pandas-f1db8f737276
 https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_fwf.html